jmelvan/bite/readme.md

 Once the order is delivered, deliverer would check the order inside his app and order status would change to **delivered** (feature not available yet).

+For any questions about app features and usages feel free to contact me: [+385 98 851 276]()

 ### Upgrades/Ideas:
   - After logging in using token on main page, show **Order button** only if token is not used or food menu price is not higher than token allowes.
-  - After deliverer gets his orders to deliver, alorithm should calculate fastest and simplest drive route using google api and create navigation for deliverer. *(know how, but don't have enough time to make this)*
+  - After deliverer gets his orders to deliver, alorithm should calculate fastest and simplest drive route using google api and create navigation for deliverer. *(know how, but don't have enough time to make this + must be native app to allow location tracking)*

 ### Database structure and variables
 ```